rafaelito91/minesweeper/README.md

 To play:
 - (1) Clone this repository "git clone https://github.com/rafaelito91/minesweeper.git"
 - (2) Access the cloned repository folder
-- (3) Execute "ruby main.rb" and follow game`s instructions
+- (3) Execute "ruby main.rb" and follow game's instructions

 To test execution
 - As described in the section above, follow steps 1 and 2 (if you have not yet executed them)